ahmednkhan24/Mongo-DB-with-Node.js/README.md

 When it comes to database systems, there are two main types to choose from: relational or non-relational databases.
-Another term heavily used is SQL and No-SQL, since most relational databases are interactd with through the use of SQL.
+Another term heavily used is SQL and No-SQL, since most relational databases are interacted with through the use of SQL.

 Relational databases are tabular, flat, and very inflexible.
 Non-relational databases, on the other hand, are not tabular, can be nested, and are very flexible.